NAZI ITEMS THAT GLORIFY NAZISM

 of Bill Cobb and Community Watch Team at eBay Trust & Safety.

-The banned book about Hitler's signature should not have been banned
+The banned book about Hitler's signature should not have been banned because

-from WWII and information criticizing Nazis.
+WWII and information criticizing Nazis.
 Ebay policy also specifically

 allows the book as a War documentary or about victims of war or violence.